Pro Drums Loops and Drum Kit Samples for Songwriters

 • DC4 Ultra ($639): 265 GrooveSets and 139 Kits (404 x $4.99 = $2000 content value)

-Looking to update your DrumCore 4.x version to the newest version number, see the Release Notes in the forum for the current version and update instructions.
+Looking to update your DrumCore 4.x version to the newest version number?
+Email email@example.com with your current version and we will provide easy update instructions.

 Yes, qualified customers who have purchased an upgrade from KitCore 2 or DrumCore 3 to DrumCore 4 will be provided with a tool to migrate select previously purchased content to DrumCore 4.
 Those who qualify for, and purchase a DrumCore 4 upgrade will be given access to, and a license to use, the DrumCore 4 Migration Tool.
 This tool will migrate select DrumCore 3, KitCore 2, DrummerPack and KitPack content that you have a license to use, that is installed on your computer, and that is also available in DrumCore 4's embedded store, to DrumCore 4.